#+TITLE: A Notebook Style Guide

 An interactive environment gives even more opportunities to get it

-right and refactor quickly.
-Tooling for refactoring tends to be
+right and refactor quickly; though tooling support for refactoring in

 Simple rules of software engineering also apply: stick to the PEPs,